At a Glance

 Freestanding ranges are the least expensive.
-Slide-in and front control ranges have no back guard so you can see your backsplash.
+Slide-in and front control ranges have no back guard so that you can see your backsplash.

-They also have finished sides, so they are a little more flexible with installation and can be placed anywhere in your kitchen.Short on time?
-Get our free Gas Cooking Buying Guide
+They also have finished sides, so they are a little more flexible with installation and can be placed anywhere in your kitchen.

-Slide-In And Front Control Ranges
+Slide-In and Front Control Ranges

 Slide-in ranges feature the burner and oven controls upfront.
 They are also a little bit wider on top to overlap the countertop to create a built-in look.

 Front control ranges are a mix of freestanding and slide-in.
-It does not have the backguard like a slide-in so that you can see your backsplash.
-Front controls can fit in an existing 30-inch space.
+It does not have a backguard like a slide-in so that you can see your backsplash.

-Slide-ins and front control ranges (pro ranges are all front control, btw) allow you to see your custom backsplashes.
+Slide-ins and front control ranges (pro ranges are all front control) allow you to see your custom backsplashes.

 Slide-ins and front control, unlike freestanding, are all self-cleaning with more advanced features.

-Difference Between Front Control And Slide-in Ranges
+What's the Difference Between Slide-In and Front Control Ranges?

 We cover this in other articles, but a front control is made to fit into a 30-inch space.

-They are easier to clean because they sit on the countertop and eliminate the seams on the sides.
-So food and liquids cannot spill in the opening between the range and the cabinet.
+They are easier to clean because they sit on the countertop and eliminate the seams on the sides and back.

 You can still install a slide-in range with some cabinet modification to the sides and back of the existing space.